alpyen/Overgrowth-Scripting-Helper/README.md

 - Requirements
   - NetFX 4
 - How to download and install
+  - head over to releases
+  - download the latest zip (32/64bit matters to notepad++)
+  - copy the "plugins" folder into the notepad++ root folder (C:\Program Files\Notepad++\ on 64bit) (C:\Program Files (x86)\Notepad++\ on 32bit)
+    - there is/mightbe already a plugins folder, just merge the contents (out of convenience)
+  - run notepad++ the plugin should be visible in the plugins menu (Overgrowth Scripting Helper) and there should be a rabbit button in the menu bar
+  - install the UDL (angelscript language definition) by going navigating through the menu: Lanugages > User Defined Languages > Open folder with user defined language
+  - paste the Angelscript UDL.xml in the folder and restart notepad++
+  - Notepad++ should now autodetect .as files correctly and use the added UDL.
+If it doesn't select Angelscript manually in the Languages menu.
+  - If the languages resets to Actionscript (because they share the same extension, you can disable the other language by Settings > Options > Languages and then shifting it from the left to the right.
 - How to develop
   - autoComplete & plugins folder needs to be set writable if you don't want to start VS as admin (or use a portable n++ installation and adjust the build/copy paths). this is done to automatically move the angelscript.xml (calltips) and the database.xml into the notepad++ directory. the dll is moved by the targets file in the PluginInfrastructure/DllExport folder.
 Make sure that you ran AsDocs2XML and generated these files before you try to run the plugin.
   - Solution of AsDocs2XML has the corrected docs for Overgrowth 1.4 passed as command line arguments